TheStig294/trophies-yogs/README.md

 ### Rubber tree survivor

-Survive a donconnon from Doncon\
+Survive a donconnon from Duncan or as Duncan\
 \
 _trophies_duncan_ - Default: 1 - Whether this trophy is enabled\
 Requires:\